evsc/eegOSCworkshop/presentation/README.md

-# DATA what to do
+# DATA what to do?

  * data visualization
  * data sonification